Free shipping most metro areas

 • BLW is great for developing fine motor skills, and also develops their own self regulation of when to stop eating from being full.
 A more open palate and a healthier relationship with food should result in the future, or so the theory goes!

 Many parents combine the baby-led weaning approach with spooning of pureed foods, often out of necessity if they are struggling to get baby to eat the solids.
-It certainly does not have to be all-or-nothing, so use your judgement about what is best for your baby.
+It certainly does not have to be all-or-nothing, here at Joonya we always think it's best to use your own judgement about what is best for your baby.

 Recommended posts